 In 2010, there were 304 calls to poison centers in the US that involved Bath Salts.

-While there is little to no consensus on the addictiveness of Bath Salts and there has not been sufficient research to reach definitive conclusions, stimulants are highly addictive in general.
-Additionally, given their status as an NPS and designer drug, there can be large variances in between batches that can cause dangerous behaviors and make them even more addictive.
-If someone develops an addiction to Bath Salts, it is imperative to seek a medically assisted detox.
-Trying to go “cold turkey” often puts someone into a dangerous, violent, or even self-harming, state.
+While there is little to no consensus on the addictiveness of the substances, and there has not been sufficient research to reach definitive conclusions, Stimulants are highly addictive in general.
+Additionally, given their status as an NPS and Designer drug, there can be large variances in between batches that can cause dangerous behaviors and make them even more addictive.
+If someone develops an addiction, it is imperative to seek a medically assisted detox.
+Trying to go “cold turkey” often puts someone into a dangerous, violent, or even self-harming state.

 Take action & empower yourself